AWS Fargate Pricing: Real Costs Per Environment (2026 Breakdown)

 Wrong for Spot:production, staging used for customer demos, anything with a guaranteed uptime requirement.
 The capacity provider strategy lets you split — 80% Spot / 20% On-Demand — so capacity interruptions don't cause downtime.

 Combining Spot with business-hours scheduling compounds the savings — but scheduling has edge cases around timezones, holidays, and ad-hoc overrides.
-The complete ECS environment scheduling guide covers per-timezone configuration, the EventBridge approach, and the one-click override pattern developers actually need.
+The complete ECS environment scheduling guide covers per-timezone configuration, the EventBridge approach, and the one-click override pattern developers need.

 Strategies to reduce fixed overhead